 |

-When selecting a support ticketing system, ensure that it has all the features your team needs.
+When selecting a customer service ticketing system, ensure that it has all the features your team needs.

 Here are the key features to look for: